kopius/tic-tac-toe/README.md

 Most components of the app fell into one of two categories: authentication and gameplay.
 This division informed my separation of concerns in the project's directory structure, as well as providing a framework for the app's view states.
-You may notice that the two main boxes on the page house are dual-functioning: depending on the current view state, they house either authentication forms or key game components.
+You may notice that the two main boxes on the page are dual-functioning: depending on the current view state, they house either authentication forms or key game components.

 Swapping view states was a later addition to the project, however.
 I began with basic authentication forms and a rough 3x3 grid for the game board.
-Before writing any of the game logic, I established communication with the API.
+Before writing any of the game logic, I established communication with the API via AJAX calls.
+Once I had the server returning a new game object, I attached it to the app and referenced it continually as I began coding up the rules of the game.
+By doing things in this order, I avoided time spent rewriting my game logic to accommodate the object format dictated by the API.

-Once I had the server returning a new game object, I attached it to the app object and referenced it continually as I began coding up the rules of the game.
+With the game logic in place and needing little adjustment, I began developing the rest of the site's core components:

-By doing things in this order, I avoided spending time rewriting my game logic to accommodate the object format dictated by the API.
+-   a basic color palette and typography

-With the game logic in place and needing little adjustment, I began developing the rest of the site's core components: a basic color palette and typography;
+-   functions to paint the board with x's and o's, then clear it for new games
-UI functions to paint the board with x's and o's, then clear it for new games;
+-   different views and the jQuery show/hide calls necessary to transition between them
-different views and the jQuery show/hide calls necessary to transition between them; and alert messages to help guide the user through gameplay and site navigation.
+-   alert messages to help guide the user through gameplay and site navigation.

 Lastly, I went through a final process of refactoring the code, finding the natural break points within long processes and breaking them out into separate